garrandall/popular-music-data/tracks/break-my-bank-new-boyz-iyaz.md

 Over drawn, low funds

-Its, its like i've done
+Its, its like I've done
 But I put her right back
 Cos your boy is sprung
 See she is so 'damn fine'